×

 • Assamese is spoken as a national language in: Bangladesh, India.

 You will also get to know the continents where Danish and Assamese speaking countries lie.
-Based on the number of people that speak these languages, the position of Danish language is not available and position of Assamese language is 65.
+Based on the number of people that speak these languages, the position of Danish language is 18 and position of Assamese language is 65.
 Find all the information about these languages on Danish and Assamese.

 Danish and Assamese Language History